valotas/mustache4dart/README.md

 #### @MirrorsUsed
 In order to do the stuff described above the mirror library is being used which could lead to big js files when compiling the library with dartjs.
 The implementation does use the `@MirrorsUsed` annotation but [as documented](https://api.dartlang.org/apidocs/channels/stable/#dart-mirrors.MirrorsUsed) this is experimental.

-In order to avoid the use of the mirrors package the make sure that you compile your library with `dart2js -DMIRRORS=false `.
+In order to avoid the use of the mirrors package, make sure that you compile your library with `dart2js -DMIRRORS=false `.
 In that case though you must always make sure that your context object have a right implementation of the `[]` operator as it will be the only check made against them (from the ones described above) in order to define a value.

 ### Partials
 mustache4dart support partials but it needs somehow to know how to find a partial.
 You can